AgustinRacca6/AgustinRacca6/README.md

 🌱 I’m currently learning and exploring new technologies, pushing my own limits.
 I want to be an eternal learner.

-✨ I’m from Argentina and my English level is C2 (Proficient) https://cert.efset.org/LtVuSr?cid=em100a .
+✨ I’m from Argentina and my English level is C2 (Proficient) https://cert.efset.org/LtVuSr?cid=em100a and I also have a First Certificate from Cambridge School.

 🌟 My Philosophy